Narice/Narice/README.md

-### Hi there, I'm Narice! 👋
+### Hi there, I'm Nova! 👋

 I like free and open-source software, safe systems and safe programming languages!
-You can ask me about Elm and NixOS anytime, feel free to contact me at narice@tutanota.com 😁.
+You can ask me about Elm and NixOS anytime, feel free to contact me at nova@nowiz.net 😁.

 ### Things I use
 ![NixOS](https://img.shields.io/badge/NixOS-5277C3.svg?&style=for-the-badge&logo=nixos&logoColor=white)